 And regarding paperwork: if you applied for a visa, remember to bring your official “leave to enter” letter with you on the plane!
 You need to show this letter, along with your passport’s UK visa stamp, to the immigration officers upon entering the UK.

-Moving to London Checklist: Your First Week
+What to do After Moving to London: Your First Week

 Buy a UK SIM card or phone